Ujimych/Record-door-events/README.md

 ## Configuration

-The application can be configured from the Home Assistant App configuration page.
+The application is configured from the Home Assistant App configuration page.

-Example configuration:
+Example:

 ```yaml
 rtsp_url: "rtsp://username:password@192.168.1.100:554/stream"